tanvincible/iitk/sem3/ECO111/README.md

 <!--TODO: Add Notes-->

+## January 06, 2025

+As it was the first class, only a biref overview of the following topics was provided.

+- Introduction
+    - What's Economics
+    - Real-World Issues Economists Study
+    - Economics as a Social Science
+    - The Story of Man: Evolution

 ## January 08, 2025

-As it was the first class, only a biref overview of the following topics was provided.

-- Newton's Laws
-- Force & motion
-- Moment of a Force
-- Moment due to a Force Couple
-- Conditions of equilibrium:
+- The Size of the Economy
-    - For a particle
+- Inequality
-    - For a solid body
+    - Technological Revolution